Build a computer and learn about electronics with Minecraft: Pi Edition.

 Yes!
 We have developed a Stanford endorsed curriculum which you can use to help your child fully understand the basics of electronics, programming, and computing.
 You can find it here.

-What else can I do with my Piper?
+Can I do more engineering projects with my Piper?

 Absolutely.
 Each Piper comes pre-installed with NOOBS which is the Raspberry Pi operating system.
 There is an internet browser, a word processor, scratch programming, and more!